 Our Future Minister

-Rev. Dee Graham was our Consulting Minister of Manatee Unitarian Universalists Fellowship and Affiliated Community Minister of the Unitarian Universalist Church of Sarasota until June of 2017.
+In June of 2017 Rev. Dee Graham, our Consulting Minister of Manatee Unitarian Universalists Fellowship and Affiliated Community Minister of the Unitarian Universalist Church of Sarasota, resigned for health reasons.

 Reports from the Transition Team